 Palo Alto Baylands Preserve

-Just seconds off of busy Highway 101 at the San Antonio Ave exit, Palo Alto Baylands Preserve is a great place for a quick, flat run on well-maintained roads and trails.
-Interestingly, Baylands Preserve is the largest tract of undisturbed marshland remaining in the San Francisco Bay.
-While nobody would describe the trails as "exiting", you will experience abundant wildlife, 360-degree views of the Bay Area, and, if the wind is right, that great "South Bay" smell!
-The run on this page starts from the parking area off of San Antonio Ave; just exit from 101 and drive north on San Antonio until the road ends at the park.
+Just seconds off of busy Highway 101 at the San Antonio Ave exit, Palo Alto Baylands Preserve is the largest tract of undisturbed marshland remaining in the San Francisco Bay.
+It is a great place for a quick, flat run or hike on well-maintained roads and wide dirt trails extending out into the bay.
+Along the trails you will experience abundant wildlife, 360-degree views of the Bay Area, and, if the wind is right, that interesting "South Bay" smell!

 The Dirt: